b3-exmo/b3-exmo.github.io/docs/Critical thinking/impossible-gospel.md

 So... another pointed question to the reader:

 Can you describe a sin that you have fully forsaken?
 I do not need details, I am not the one determining your eternal fate.
-Yes or no are valid responses.
+Yes or no are valid responses. ...
+Actually, this is rhetorical, you don't need to tell me anything at all.

 But if you've felt that you had sinned about practice X, Y, or Z, now ask yourself if you have ==***forsaken***== that practice to the extent that you don't even think about doing it anymore.
 Again, I don't need details.

 If you can identify something that you *still have to exert some willpower* to abstain from, then you have not fully forsaken that practice.
 And if you have not fully forsaken it, you have not repented.
-And if you have not repented, you have not done even the bare minimum qualification for "all \[you\] can do," and so Christ's grace will not cover you.
+And if you have not repented, you have not done even the bare minimum qualification for "all \[you\] can do," and so Christ's grace nor His atonement will not cover you.

 &nbsp;